viacheslav-lasukov/PMBoK6/Tools and techniques/Groups/Decision-Making.md

 ---
-Description: "Used to select a course of action from different alternatives"
+Description: Used to select a course of action from different alternatives
 tags:
+  - tool-technique-group
-  - "tool-technique-group"
+  - meeting
 ---
 # Tools & Techniques
 ```dataview